Cap's Celebration of Life

 Hey, Mr. Ligler;

 Even though I thanked you quite often while you were in my presence, I will once again show my gratitude via this letter, written from the heart.
 I cannot thank you enough for how much you enriched my life during our 18 years together.
 Thank you for all that you have taught me.
 Most importantly, thank you for creating Sunshine.
-I was a soon to be single mom of two young girls, along with a mom who was recently diagnosed with colon cancer.
+I was a single mom of two young girls, along with my mother who was recently diagnosed with colon cancer.
 My mom, my best friend was battling the beast.
 You had been there with your dad, so you understood.
 It was a rough time in my life, but you became my rock.
 You stood by me and held me up when I was falling.
 I am so glad that I thanked you often for becoming my best friend when I needed a friend the most.

 When we first met, you were such a grouch, but I kept telling myself surely this man has a cheery side too.
 I was correct, you just took your job way too seriously.
 I am still in shock that you never hit on me!
 You later told me that you had too much respect for me.
 You also told me that you thought I was Spanish.
 Hmmm?
 Made me wonder if you were disappointed that I wasn't...which I later found out that you were just as happy with this Arab chick.